Ermenfrid Penitential: After the King's coronation

-Similar Sources
+Similar sources

 The authenticity of the source can be verified as it is in accordance with similar penitential orders.
 For example, by the ninth century, penitential books and decrees were fairly widespread across Northern Europe.
-The Ermenfrid Penitential is interesting in its rarity however, as few sources survive relating to atrocities committed in a single and specific battle.
+The Ermenfrid Penitential is interesting in its rarity, as few sources survive relating to atrocities committed in a single and specific battle.

 Following the Battle of Soissons (923) a decree was issued a year later, proscribing penance for those on both sides of the conflict.
 It therefore stands out as a comparatively rare example of impartiality, and mere presence at the battle warranted penitential activity.
 It has been suggested by Draper that the Ermenfrid Penitential lacks such impartiality as it was felt that the miseries of the defeated Saxons were great enough without the added imposition of penance.

 Those who fought at the Battle of Soissons were to conduct their penance during Lent for three successive years.

 The first surviving piece of evidence for rethinking the nature of homicide can be found in a letter sent by Pope Alexander II to the clergy of Volturno in 1063.
 The letter addresses volunteers taking up arms in Spain against the Muslims.